Introduction to the phyloraster package and its functionalities

 package = "phyloraster"))

-data <- phylo.pres(ras, tree, pruning = "tree")
+dataprep <- phylo.pres(ras, tree, full_tree_metr = TRUE)

-t <- rast.pd.ses(data$x, edge.path = data$edge.path,
+t <- rast.pd.ses(dataprep$x, edge.path = dataprep$edge.path,

-branch.length = data$branch.length, aleats = 10,
+branch.length = dataprep$branch.length, aleats = 10)

 Plotting the results